HomeEnterprise ITEnterprise MobilityAdobe, Microsoft and SAP launch Open Data Initiative to enhance interoperability and data exchange

 To deliver on the Open Data Initiative, the three partners are enhancing interoperability and data exchange between their applications and platforms — Adobe Experience

 Cloud and Adobe Experience Platform, Microsoft Dynamics 365, SAP C/4HANA and S/4HANA — through a common data model.
-The data model will provide for the use of a common data lake service on Microsoft Azure.
+The data model will provide for the use of a common service on Microsoft Azure.
 This unified data store will allow customers their choice of development tools and applications to build and deploy services.

 “Microsoft, Adobe and SAP understand the customer experience is no longer a sales management conversation,” said Bill McDermott, CEO of SAP.
 “CEOs are breaking down the silos of the status quo so they can get all people inside their companies focused on serving people outside their companies.
 With the Open Data Initiative, we will help businesses run with a true single view of the customer.”